Hypaethral/javascript-projects/environment-setup/04-react.md

 # React

 React is a [super slick UI library by Facebook](https://facebook.github.io/react/).
 Keeping your components compartmentalized and defined based on inputs is functional, reuseable, and easy to reason about/test.
-Let's add it to our typescript project!
+The performance is stellar and the community is solid.
+Let's add it to our TypeScript project!

+*You can read more about why people love react [here](https://medium.freecodecamp.com/yes-react-is-taking-over-front-end-development-the-question-is-why-40837af8ab76).*

 ### Installation